eon01/d-ealer/README.md

 # d-ealer
-A Docker Healer - Auto Restarting Unhealthy Containers Edit
+A Docker Healer - Auto Restarting Unhealthy Containers

 # How To